otrv4/otrv4/architecture-decisions/013-prekey-server.md

 ### Notation

-We use the following notaiton to represent a prekey message stored on a server:
+We use the following notatiton to represent a prekey message stored on a server:

       (pre-key-msg, instance-tag, identity)